Burmese Python Care Sheet

 The temperature of the enclosure can be regulated in several ways.
 In the first and most primitive way, the temperature can be controlled by initially selecting a heater with an output that provides the acceptable amount of heat.
 If ambient conditions outside the enclosure are constant and the heater output remains the same, then the temperature inside the cage should remain constant, as well.
 It is difficult to select a heater with exactly the heat output necessary, and constant conditions outside the cage are not always as constant as they might be.
 A rheostat or dimmer switch can adjust the heat output of a heater by adjusting the power input, the other problem can be overcome by using a controller with a feedback system.

 Because a thermostat monitors the temperature of the enclosure and activates the heater to add heat when appropriate, it is by far the best method for controlling cage temperature.
 There are two types of thermostats on the market for use in herp-related applications.
-The conventional on/off type operates like the thermostat in your house; it senses when the temperature has dropped below a certain level and directs the heater to add heat until the set temperature is reached.
+The conventional on/off type operates like the thermostat in your house; it senses when the temperature has dropped below a certain level and directs the heater to add heat until the set temperature is reached, such as the Zilla Terrarium Heat & Habitat Controller for Reptiles.
 A proportional thermostat is much like a rheostat with a feedback system.
 The thermostat continuously monitors the temperature and makes slight adjustments in the electrical current to the heater.
 In this type, the heat is always on, but only at the level necessary to maintain the set temperature.
 Proportional thermostats eliminate the fluctuations caused by the on/off cycle of conventional-type thermostats and provide a continuous warmth from the heat source.
 I recommend (and sell, wouldn't you know) the Biostat line of thermostats.
 Wild Burmese pythons live in areas of high humidity, and captive animals require the same.
 Adding heat to the enclosure can dry it out and provisions must be made to retain moisture.
 A tightly constructed cage with a water bowl and minimal air vents should keep the relative humidity above 60 percent or so.
 Wooden cages should be painted and sealed.

 Aquariums with screen tops are difficult to regulate.
 Heat rises and escapes through the top, requiring additional heat to maintain the appropriate temperature, which further dries out the enclosure.
 Aquariums should be used with tops that restrict heat and moisture loss.